MAKE STRAIGHT THE WAY OF THE

 to the earth.

-Every new wave of redemptive change that sweeps over a
+wave of redemptive change that sweeps

-nation or a city by the Spirit of the Lord begins with
+nation or a city by the Spirit

-a handful of people who answer that voice crying in the
+handful of people who answer

-wilderness, "Make straight the way of the Lord."
+the way of the Lord."

-God alone knows what things are about to erupt in this
+God alone knows what things are about

-city,
+city, or

 whatever is going on in the dimension of his kingdom